 Demerger of South 32 (S32) from the BHP Billiton was intended to unlock hidden value in the assets the market overlooked as a combined entity.
-The new entity is no small picnic which by its size is automatically included in ASX 50, the 50 largest companies listed on the ASX.
+The result is South 32 which is no small picnic which by its size is automatically included in ASX 50, the 50 largest companies listed on the ASX.

 S32 Results to be announced on February 26th 2015 and it declared no 2016 dividend.

 BHP retained the petroleum, iron ore and potash assets while South 32 included the base metal assets such as lead, nickel and zinc.
 Energy assets in coal (energy and Meallurgical coal) as well as alumina and precious commodity silver producing assets.

 Unlike the banks, we are positive on commodity producers like Rio Tino.

 Chart above compares the return of ASX S32 return verses the broader market, as represented by ASX 200 index.
 As well as BHP and Rio Tinto Shares.